A Survey of Token Compression for Efficient Multimodal Large Language Models: Audio-centric Token Compression

 \subsubsection{Attention in Encoder}

-Top-K~\cite{lee2025token} operates within an audio spectrogram transformer block, directly retain only the top K audio tokens based on their attention scores.
-This prunes less attentive tokens, focusing on those with higher relevance as determined by the self-attention mechanism within the transformer.
+Top-K~\citep{lee2025token} is a token selection method operating within the audio spectrogram transformer block.
+It retains only the top K audio tokens ranked by the magnitude of their attention scores.
+This prunes less attentive tokens, focusing on those with higher relevance as determined by the self-attention mechanism.